 But what if there was a simple way to free up some significant monthly savings?
-Enough for a much-needed family holiday, a bathroom makeover – or even that education fund you keep talking about?
+Enough for a much-needed family holiday, a bathroom makeover, or even that university education fund you keep talking about?

-On average, Australians spend about 25% of their monthly disposable income on their home loan.
-That’s likely to be your biggest single expense – and it’s one you have control over.1
+On average, Australians spend between 21% and 39% of their monthly income on their home loan.
+It’s likely to be your biggest single expense – and it’s one you have some control over.

-“In this competitive interest rate environment, you need to be aware of what your current rate is, and what’s available,” explains Jason Jessup, Home Loan Product Manager for Macquarie Personal Banking.
+“In this competitive interest rate environment, you need to be aware of what your current rate is, and what’s available” explains Jason Jessup, Associate Director at Macquarie’s Banking and Financial Services Group.

 Let’s put that into perspective.